vranac/qnap-docker-dropbox/README.md

 Once you have the image, you can run it.
 Execute the following command

 ```
-docker run -i -t -v /path/you/want/mounted:/Dropbox dropbox
+docker run -i -t -v /path/you/want/mounted:/root/Dropbox dropbox --name=dropbox-vranac
 ```

-So lets break this down, you are running the container in the interactive mode, running in a pseudo terminal, mounting the path "/path/you/want/mounted" to be available in container at "/Dropbox".
+So lets break this down, you are running the container in the interactive mode, running in a pseudo terminal, mounting the path "/path/you/want/mounted" to be available in container at "/root/Dropbox", and you gave the container the name dropbox-vranac (change to what works for you).

 The output of the first run would be something like